Skip to main content

 How Do Different Coverage Tiers Affect the Incentive?

 The variance in incentive amounts is a direct function of the insurance tier.
 A higher premium for family coverage yields a proportionately higher maximum incentive.
-This tiered approach ensures the reward remains relative to the financial scale of the itself.
+This tiered approach ensures the reward remains relative to the financial scale of the health plan itself.
 The table below illustrates this direct relationship, showing how the incentive potential expands as coverage does.

 Incentive Calculation Based on Coverage Tier